 RECOMMENDED: our full guide to the best spas in London

 London's best affordable spas

 For an immensely relaxing session of floatation therapy that’s a lot cheaper than a visit to the Dead Sea and just as calming, book a one-hour slot at Floatworks in Vauxhall.
 Not technically a spa, instead you’ll be lying face-up in saturated Epsom-salt solution in one of nine floatation tanks.
 It’s £50 for one hour plus complimentary herbal tea, but there are offers if you book multiple sessions or become a member.

-These traditional Russian treatments don’t come in cheap, Vanik – a good ten minute’s worth of thwacking from birch, oak or eucalyptus twigs will set you back £28.
+These traditional Russian treatments don’t come in cheap, Venik – a good ten minute’s worth of thwacking from birch, oak or eucalyptus twigs will set you back £30.
 Your best bet is booking one of the three-hour packages.
-The cheapest is £90, for that you can enjoy a honey and salt or coffee scrub, a Parenie – a rejuvenating thermal massage, a birch body wash and a pot of herbal tea to rehydrate.
+The cheapest is £95, for that you can enjoy a honey and salt or coffee scrub, a Parenie – a rejuvenating thermal massage, a mud decollete with foot bath and a pot of herbal tea to rehydrate.

 If you’re ditching the chemicals in search of natural treatments, the Aveda Institute on High Holborn is hard to beat.
 One of the original purveyors of plant-based hair and skin products, the brand continues to deliver quality treatments at this spacious hair and beauty spa.
 Time Out has long been a fan of the salon, not only for its fabulous botanical hair treatments and stylish glossy cuts, but also the intimate manicure and pedicure booths, tucked away at the back.